Eligibility for Membership

-RETIRED– Retired members have either requested to be retired or have not paid applicable fees or dues.
+RETIRED– Retired members have either requested to be retired, have not paid applicable fees, or dues or have not renewed their background check prior to its expiration.
 Information on retired members remains in our operational software and qualification matrix to allow for quick re-activation if desired and/or all other requirements are met.
 Retired members do not receive notification of any AAACERT activities nor may they participate in them.
-Retired members may be eligible for reinstatement as operational or nonoperational members upon the completion of any outstanding training requirements, attendance requirements and payment of any membership fees or dues.
+Retired members may be eligible for reinstatement as operational or nonoperational members upon the completion of any outstanding training requirements or participation requirements, renewal of their background check, and/or payment of any membership fees or dues, whichever are applicable.

 Approved by the AAACERT Board of Directors: October 22, 2020.